If you’re not coming to Portugal for a sumptuous food tour, then follow our recipe for a taste of Portuguese cuisine at home!

 It may not sound like the most compatible two foods.
 I mean pork is good all by its lonesome and clams are famous in soups and pasta; but I assure you, it’s a must have when visiting Portugal, no matter what region you visit.
 The best part is to amaze the naysayers at home by making your own pot.
 Even if they don’t like pork or clams by themselves, just give them a bowl of the sauce at the bottom and some bread.
 It’s the best way to turn them into believers!

-If however, these recipes have piqued your interest and desire to taste it on Portuguese soil, why not let us put together a full custom foodie tour just for you!
+If however, these recipes have piqued your interest and desire to taste it on Portuguese soil, why not treat yourself to an Alentejo Food and Wine Tour or let us put together a full custom foodie tour.
 Then you can dip, sip and nibble your way through buttery presunto, savory Feijoada Transmontana and delicate Rojões à Moda do Minho, not to mention a wide variety of spectacular wines!
-Contact us today for more information!
+Contact us today for more information.